Skip to main content

 Expanding Options for Biking, Walking, and Rolling

-This project includes targeted improvements to local bicycle and pedestrian routes, in partnership with City of Beaverton and Washington County.
-The improvements will complete the north/south parallel bicycle and pedestrian network as well as make key enhancements to east/west routes.
+This project included targeted improvements to local bicycle and pedestrian routes, in partnership with City of Beaverton and Washington County.
+The improvements complete the north/south parallel bicycle and pedestrian network and included key enhancements to east/west routes.

 New Sidewalks and Bike Lanes on Hall Boulevard in Beaverton